 Native Plant Re-establishment

 Impacts of prior land use have left many areas with fewer plant species than they historically contained.
 Reintroducing native plants and increasing plant diversity helps to restore the health of ecosystems by providing food and habitat upon which native wildlife depend.
-The City of Muskego has established over 200 acres of prairie and wetland plantings utilizing a diversity of plant seed from native, local (southern Wisconsin) origin.
+The City of Muskego has established over 200 acres of prairie, savanna, and wetland plantings utilizing a diversity of plant seed from native, local (southern Wisconsin) origin.
 Woodland areas have also been improved through removal of invasive plants and planting of native trees, shrubs, grasses, and wildflowers.

 The City of Muskego Parks and Conservation Plan 2017-2021 outlines the City's natural resources and prioritizes lands of environmental significance to be considered for preservation and provides strategies for preserving them.
 Read more...